Happy Anniversary William & Kate: A Look Back at Their Royal Wedding

 Like many modern couples, the Duke and Duchess of Cambridge opted to forego traditional gifts, asking instead that guests make contributions to their many charitable organizations instead.

-Rumors swirled that Alexander McQueen's Sarah Burton was set to design the princess-to-be's wedding gown after the designer was seeing exiting Kate's London home.
-And when it came down to it, Princess Kate absolutely stunned in a regal ivory lace gown with long sleeves and a 9 foot satin train.
+Rumors swirled that Alexander McQueen's Sarah Burton was set to design the princess-to-be's wedding gown after the designer was seen exiting Kate's London home.
+And when it came down to it, Princess Kate absolutely stunned in a regal ivory lace gown with long sleeves and a 9-foot satin train.
 Kate was the picture of princess bride, much like Grace Kelly before her, in a tiara borrowed from the Queen — fun fact, the tiara was made for the Queen Mother by Cartier in 1936, from diamonds that belonged to Queen Victoria, and gifted to Queen Elizabeth on her 18th birthday.
-A blue ribbon was sewn into the bodice of Kate's dress to signify the "something blue."
-The world's eyes were on Kate as she made her way into Westminster Abbey to marry her prince — well on her and her sister Pippa, whose scene-stealing, body-hugging dress (also by Sarah Burton) made Maid of Honor history.
+A blue-ribbon was sewn into the bodice of Kate's dress to signify the "something blue."
+The world's eyes were on Kate as she made her way into Westminster Abbey to marry her prince — well, on her and her sister Pippa, whose scene-stealing, body-hugging dress (also by Sarah Burton) made Maid of Honor history.

 Her bouquet was simple — myrtle, lily of the valley, sweet William, and hyacinth — every royal bride since Queen Victoria has carried myrtle in her bouquet.